prabhatraghav/terraform/AWS/README.md

 Necessary terraform commands:
-1. To initiate the terraform in the directory terraform init
+1. To initiate the terraform in the directory

+          terraform init
-3. terraform fmt                      -- checks for the syntactical errors in the *.tf file
+2. To check the syntactical errors in the *.tf file

+          terraform fmt

-4. terraform validate                 -- checks for the error in the code
+3. To check the errors in the code

+          terraform validate

-5. terraform plan                     -- plan your infra resources
+4. To plan your infra resources

+          terraform plan

-6. terraform apply --auto-approve     -- apply the code to create resources
+5. To apply the code for the creation of the resources

+          terraform apply --auto-approve

+6. To destroy the created resourses

-7. terraform destroy --auto-approve   -- destroy the applied resourses
+          terraform destroy --auto-approve

 # 1. Creating Access-Key and Secret-Key Pair
 ![1](https://github.com/prabhatraghav/terraform/assets/156128444/8e6cd1b4-333e-4829-b924-4c15d3a46d0d)